sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel.md

 ##### Caveats

-- You still need to run `bazel run :gazelle -- fix` if you add/remove files or packages.
+- You still need to run `bazel configure` if you add/remove files or packages.
 - Error handling is not perfect, so if a build fails, that might stop the whole thing.
 We'll improve this in the upcoming days, as we gather feedback.

 ## FAQ